roel4ez/docfx-lightbox-plugin/README.md

 jQuery and the featherlight libraries are loaded from the public CDN.

 # Usage
-To use this template, you need to add it to your repository, and add the following to your `docfx.json` file:
+To use this template, you need to add it to your repository in the `templates` folder, and add the following to your `docfx.json` file:

 ```json
    "template": [